 EPUB can be read on Apple devices, B&N Nook, and via apps like Adobe Digital Editions and gives you access to the biggest ebook stores on the market.

 Always validate your EPUB before uploading to a publishing platform or retailer.
 Otherwise, you could be in danger of putting your ebook at risk.
-The International Book Publishing Forum (IBPF) offers a free validation tool, so if you’re doing it yourself or hiring a pro, make sure to take this last step.
+So if you’re doing it yourself or hiring a pro, make sure to take this last step.

 Amazon Kindle (MOBI)